sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/Terraform.md

 ## Retrieve running config on the device in CLI
 Review the CLI running configuration

-1. Review the running configuration in the good ole fashioned CLI using `show run`
+1. Review the running configuration in the good ol' fashioned CLI using `show run`

 <!-- ## Retrieve running config formatted in XML for NETCONF
 Generate the XML of the current running config using `netconf-xml`